-- B. On Red Routes and the Strategic Roads Network (i.e. the A315)Knightsbridge west of its junction with Brompton Road, Kensington Road and Kensington Gore), new development must not compromise Westminster City Council and/or Transport for London's ability to carry out their statutory network management duties under the Traffic Management Act 2004. - C. Development should facilitate pedestrian movement and must not adversely impact upon the existing pedestrian infrastructure.
+- B. On Red Routes and the Strategic Roads Network (Knightsbridge west of its junction with Brompton Road, Kensington Road and Kensington Gore), new development must not compromise Westminster City Council and/or Transport for London's ability to carry out their statutory network management duties under the Traffic Management Act 2004. - C. Development should facilitate pedestrian movement and must not adversely impact upon the existing pedestrian infrastructure.
 Suitable pedestrian routes should be provided around and, where appropriate, through new developments.

 - D. Development proposals that result in the net loss of all or part of any existing pedestrian route will be resisted in principle.
-Where development provides new pedestrian routes to compensate for any loss, it must be of an equivalent standard and have regard to: - a. the extent to which the footpath/pavement space provides for current and reasonably foreseeable future demand, especially during peak periods; and - b. the need to provide the shortest practicable routes between relevant points; and b.-the need to protect - c.
-Development proposals which replace a route over which pedestrians have rights of access with one to which the public have access only with permission will only be acceptable if pedestrian rights are protected through the making of
+Where development provides new pedestrian routes to compensate for any loss, it must be of an equivalent standard and have regard to: - a. the extent to which the footpath/pavement space provides for current and reasonably foreseeable future demand, especially during peak periods; and - b. the need to provide the shortest practicable routes between relevant points. - E. Development proposals which replace a route over which pedestrians have rights of access with one to which the public have access only with permission will only be acceptable if pedestrian rights are protected through the making of